We’re Here to Help

 Lifetime savings: $121,900

 Brittany Apartments is owned by a third-generation, family-owned real estate company.
-The apartment complex needed new hot water boilers, hot water heaters, storage tanks and distribution pumps.
+The apartment complex used PACE to upgrade its hot water boilers, hot water heaters, storage tanks, and distribution pumps.

 Project Cost: $25,000,000